 The Washington State Department of Labor and Industries provides a free app available for both Android and iPhone which allows you to calculate how much you can safely lift.
 The app will determine the maximum safe lifting weight based on where your lift begins, the number of lifts per minute and hours of lifting per day, with additional considerations for lifts that require twisting motions.
 If you are required to lift beyond the weight recommended by L&I, you may be subjected to unsafe work conditions.
 The app is available for download at the following link: Evaluation Tools

-The attorneys at Kraft Davies, PLLC, have extensive experience handling back injury cases, and specifically cases involving back injuries sustained on construction sites.
-Whether your injury resulted from a specific incident such as a fall or from cumulative trauma such as repeatedly lifting heavy loads, the lawyers at Kraft Davies, PLLC, are available to help you determine whether you are entitled to recover for your injuries.
+The attorneys at Kraft Davies Olsson PLLC, have extensive experience handling back injury cases, and specifically cases involving back injuries sustained on construction sites.
+Whether your injury resulted from a specific incident such as a fall or from cumulative trauma such as repeatedly lifting heavy loads, the lawyers at Kraft Davies Olsson PLLC, are available to help you determine whether you are entitled to recover for your injuries.
 We offer a free consultation and accept cases all over the state of Washington, including Seattle, Tacoma, Everett, Olympia, Bellingham, Spokane, Yakima, and anywhere else in the state.